atriangle/Projects/README.md

 # Projects
-Submit a Pull Request for your project
+Fork this repo.
+Edit the README.md.
+Submit a Pull Request.

 # What does your project DO?
 *Give a 2-3 sentence summary of what your project does.
 Dont worry about the technicality.
 Theres another place for that.*